Application of three-body stability to globular clusters: I. The stability radius: Abstract

 \section{Abstract}

-The tidal radius is commonly analytically determined by equating the tidal field of the galaxy to the gravitational potential of the cluster.
-This gives a radius at which stars can move from orbiting the cluster centre to independently orbiting the galaxy.
-In this paper the tidal radius of a globular cluster is estimated using a novel approach from the theoretical standpoint of the general three-body problem.
+The tidal radius is commonly determined analytically by equating the tidal field of the galaxy to the gravitational potential of the cluster.
+Stars crossing this radius can move from orbiting the cluster centre to independently orbiting the galaxy.
+In this paper the stability radius of a globular cluster is estimated using a novel approach from the theoretical standpoint of the general three-body problem.
 This is achieved by an analytical formula for the transition radius between stable and unstable orbits in a globular cluster.

 A stability analysis, outlined by \citet{RoIoA}, is used here to predict the occurrence of unstable stellar orbits in the outermost region of a globular cluster in a distant orbit around a galaxy.
-It is found that the eccentricity of the cluster-galaxy orbit has a far more significant effect on the tidal radius of globular clusters than previous theoretical results have found.
+It is found that the eccentricity of the cluster-galaxy orbit has a far more significant effect on the stability radius of globular clusters than previous theoretical results of the tidal radius have found.
 A simple analytical formula is given for determining the transition between stable and unstable orbits, which is analogous to the tidal radius for a globular cluster.
-This tidal radius estimate is interior to previous estimates and gives the innermost region from which stars can random walk to their eventual escape from the cluster.
+The stability radius estimate is interior to tidal radius estimates and gives the innermost region from which stars can random walk to their eventual escape from the cluster.
+The timescale for this random walk process is also estimated using numerical three-body scattering experiments.